 Unlike debit cards and prepaid cards, your balance and payment information will be reported to the three major consumer credit bureaus, allowing you to build your credit history and improve your credit health.

-You are also eligible to receive a credit-limit increase once your account has been open for six billing cycles, you’ve made all your payments on time and you haven’t gone over your credit limit.
+You may also be eligible to receive a credit-limit increase once your account has been open for 12 billing cycles.

 Grace period for payments

 The Total Visa® Credit Card offers a 21-day grace period between the statement closing date and the payment due date.
 When you pay your monthly statement balance in full before the due date, interest charges for that statement period will be waived.

 Another advantage this card has is a no cash advance fee during the first year.
 After that, the fee will be $5 or 5% of the amount advanced, whichever is greater.